mattheww95/Nuc-Codes/README.md

 .
 So I did the only thing a Python developer could do.... dedicate a simple utility to them and beg them for aid.

 This is the story of nuc_codes, let us hope it is enough to win his future efforts.

+ Note of Contribution: Dillon Barker or on github dorbarker, The setup.py would not be functioning without him